A Guide to Editing .md Files

 Understanding Heading Levels

-) to denote headings.
+Headings are crucial for structuring your document and improving readability.
+Markdown uses the hash symbol (#) to denote headings.
 The number of hash symbols determines the heading level, from H1 (largest and most important) down to H6 (smallest).

 H1 - The Main Title